top of page

 Projects

 The Blue Road is a multi-year project that drew inspiration from William Least Heat Moon's Blue Highways: A Journey into America.
 The project began as an improvisational practice using 45 body landmarks to guide new movement pathways.
-Support from a 2018 Stockton University Research Grant allowed Stone Depot to work with noted dance filmmaker Tori Lawrence on video and film studies.
-Stone Depot continued their Blue Road investigations as artists-in-residence at The Farm, a dance residency space in Biddeford, Maine in summer 2019.
+Support from a Stockton University Research Grant allowed Stone Depot to work with noted dance filmmaker Tori Lawrence on video and film studies.
+Stone Depot has continued their Blue Road investigations as artists-in-residence at the Subcircle dance residency space in Biddeford, Maine in summers of 2019 and 2024 and presented versions of the work at Philadelphia's fidget space and CEC, as well as at Small Moves/Big Picture and Exchange in Northampton, MA.

 Stone Depot's online newsletter